sadit/SearchModels.jl/docs/src/example.md

 This is a toy example that help us to select and fit a polynomial model for an input data.
 You may realize that threre are better ways to solve this example, but here we want to show how to use it succinctly. `SearchModels` is indended on problems without a definition of derivatives, and in particular, on solving model selection for different kinds of structures.

-The approach of `SearchModels` consists on modeling our solution space defining a struct type and three related methods: `random_configuration`, `combine_configuration`, and `mutate_configuration`.
+The approach of `SearchModels` consists on modeling our solution space defining a struct type and three related methods: `rand`, `combine`, and `mutate`.
 We also may need to define `config_type` and `eltype`.
 In particular, `config_type` needs to be defined here to put the type as the polynomial's degree to be able to distinguish among different degrees.
 The `eltype` should be defined to use concrete types internally on several queues.

 ```@example Poly
 using SearchModels, Random
-import SearchModels: random_configuration, combine_configurations, mutate_configuration, config_type
+import SearchModels: combine, mutate, config_type

 Random.seed!(0) # fixing seed